What are the best shooting modes to use and why?

 1. Program (P or Ps) mode

-In program mode the camera will decide on your aperture and shutter speed settings.
+In program mode the camera decides on your aperture and shutter speed settings.

-Although it’s an improvement on auto mode in that it doesn’t automatically use flash or change ISO, I would not advise using it.
-When you rely on your camera to decide on the exposure, you’ll never learn how to photograph in difficult light conditions, or how to create a particular effect.
+Although program mode is an improvement on auto mode in that it doesn’t automatically use flash or change ISO, I wouldn’t advise using it.
+When you rely on your camera to decide on the exposure, you’ll never learn how to photograph in difficult lighting conditions, or how to create a particular effect.

-In addition, sometimes you might need a fast shutter speed, but the camera doesn’t know that, it only knows how to create an accurate exposure, so it might use a shutter speed that is too slow for your needs.
+Plus, sometimes you might need a fast shutter speed, but the camera doesn’t know that.
+It only knows how to create an accurate exposure, so it might use a shutter speed that’s too slow for your needs.

-In program mode the camera decides on both the aperture and the shutter speed.
-It goes for the best handheld option for the lighting conditions, so ensures that the shutter speed isn’t too low.
+In program mode the camera sets the best handheld option for the lighting conditions, so ensures that the shutter speed isn’t too low.
+That means that it might set a wider aperture than you want to use.

 If you want to know how to consistently take great photographs, you have to take control of your camera.